phaedraa/wiki-scraper/README.md

 * The persistence layer may eventually contain millions of results.
 Searching through the results still needs to be effective.

 ## Implementation requirements
-* use Postgres as a database
+* Use Postgres as a database
-* use a Bootstrap based UI
+* Use a Bootstrap based UI
-* use JSON as the data protocol for the API service
+* Use JSON as the data protocol for the API service
 * The UI should access the service using AJAX and not using server-side calls.
+* Please supply specs for the service